 Have you ever spent almost an entire day without talking to anyone?
 Has it ever felt difficult to build up the energy to engage in a meaningful conversation with a friend, family member, or colleague?

-If you’re experiencing symptoms of depression — feelings of sadness, changes in sleep, appetite, energy level or concentration, to name a few — it can be hard, almost impossible, to be social.
+If you’re experiencing symptoms of depression you can have feelings of sadness, changes in sleep, appetite, energy level or concentration, to name a few.
+It can be hard, almost impossible, to be social.
 But studies show that you don’t always need to have deep and meaningful interactions to feel happier.
 In fact, an abundance of “weak ties” or shallow relationships can result in your feeling happier.
 And, the beauty of these relationships is how low stakes they are.

-During a time when getting out of bed and connecting with the world is harder than it has ever been before, just going out to a coffee shop or to the grocery store and engaging in a low stakes conversation with someone can make a difference.
+We are in a time when getting out of bed and connecting with the world is harder than it has ever been before.
+Just going out to a coffee shop or to the grocery store and engaging in a low stakes conversation with someone can make a difference.

 Allie Volpe, a writer for The New York Times, described how the more weak ties we have, the happier we feel because it enhances our sense of belonging to a community.

 Belonging.
 Connectedness.
-These are important for your happiness and wellbeing.
-Studies show that as you get older (merely 25+), it gets harder and harder to find the time for deep, meaningful relationships outside of your family, but that does not mean your connectedness to others and sense of belonging to a community should cease to exist.
+These are important for your happiness and well being.
+Studies show that as you get older (merely 25+), it gets harder and harder to find the time for deep, meaningful relationships outside of your family.
+That does not mean your connectedness to others and sense of belonging to a community should cease to exist.
 Short, low-stakes and low-cost relationships can help.

 Allie Volpe continues in her article and cited Gillian Sandstrom, a psychology lecturer who examines social interactions and stated that after a big move out of state or out of the country, or following the loss of a loved one, sustaining a network of low-stakes relationships helps enmesh us within our community.